Short url for this page: http://oe.cd/btd

-The OECD STAN Bilateral Trade Database by Industry and End-Use (BTDIxE) was first released at the end of 2011 with the aim of highlighting international flows of intermediate goods.
-It proved to be an efficient tool widely used by many trade analysts.
-This database is drawn from the OECD's International Trade by Commodity Statistics (ITCS) database and UNSD’s Comtrade Database, in which values and quantities of imports and exports are compiled by partner country and according to detailed product classifications (most recently Harmonised System (HS) 2012).
+The Bilateral Trade Database by Industry and End-Use (BTDIxE) was first released at the end of 2011 with the aim of highlighting international flows of intermediate goods.
+It proved to be an efficient tool widely used by trade analysts.
+This database is mainly drawn from the UNSD’s Comtrade and uses historical data from the OECD's International Trade by Commodity Statistics (ITCS).
+In both underlying sources, values and quantities of imports and exports are compiled by partner country and according to detailed product classifications (lately Harmonised System (HS) 2017).

-The database was re-designed over 2013 so that balanced bilateral trade flows could be constructed and used, together with national Supply-Use and Input-Output tables, as an input into the OECD’s Inter-Country Input-Output (ICIO) system – the principle source of the Trade in Value Added (TiVA) indicators developed by OECD and WTO.
+BTDIxE database was re-designed over 2013 so that balanced bilateral trade flows could be constructed and used, together with national Supply-Use and Input-Output tables, as an input into the OECD’s Inter-Country Input-Output (ICIO) system, the principle source of the OECD's Trade in Value Added (TiVA) indicators.

-BTDIxE consists of values of imports and exports of goods, broken down by reporting and partner countries, and by both industrial activities and end-use categories.
-Estimates are expressed in nominal terms, in current US dollars and are presented in the form of time-series for more than a hundred reporters and partners, including all OECD member countries and a wide range of non-member economies.
-The trade flows are divided into nine categories of goods, including the three main end-uses capital goods, intermediate inputs and consumption, and broken down by economic activities based upon the Revision 3 and Revision 4 of the ISIC classification.
+BTDIxE consists in values of imports and exports of goods (re-imports and re-exports when available), presented by reporting and partner countries / economies, and broken down by industrial activities as well as by end-use categories.
+Estimates are expressed in nominal terms (i.e. in current US dollars) and are published in the form of time-series.
+The database presents more than a hundred reporters and partners, including all OECD member countries, the G20 and a wide range of non-member economies.

-The industry list are based on ISIC classification and is compatible with other OECD data sets such as the STAN database for Industrial Analysis, the ANBERD database on Research & Development Expenditures in Industry (ANBERD), and the Input-Output Tables.
+BTDIxE industry list is based on ISIC classification and is compatible with other OECD data sets such as:

-Old editions of BTDIxE and BTD are available in the STAN Archives section.
+Old editions of BTDIxE (and BTD) can be found in the STAN Archives section on OECD.Stat.